 Xena and Gabrielle journeyed toward Jappa.
 Xena wondered if the gods were laughing at her from Tartarus.
 Each place they raced after Gabrielle's daughter wakened ghosts from her past.
-She took the opportunity to right the wrongs the old Xena left in her wake.
-Thankfully, Gabrielle understood and forgave her every sin, but Xena wondered if this time she might be asking too much.
+At least she took the opportunity to right the wrongs the old Xena left in her wake.
+Thankfully, Gabrielle understood and forgave every sin, but Xena wondered if this time she was asking too much.

 "I need to tell you about last time I was in Jappa."